Zero Capital Gains Rate: Definition, Benefits & Drawbacks

 - Property owners must fulfill a number of qualifications and requirements, which may fluctuate between different economic zones, in order to maintain a zero capital gains rate.

-- The capital gains tax rate is 0% for a married filing jointly with taxable earnings up to $80,800 and single tax filers with taxable incomes up to $40,400.
+- The capital gains tax rate is 0% for married filing jointly or qualifying surviving spouse with taxable income up to $83,350, head of household with taxable income up to $55,800, and single tax filers with taxable incomes up to $41,675.

 What Is Zero Capital Gains Rate?